AllStarLink/ASL3-Manual/docs/user-guide/index.md

 ## What's New?

 Ready to get on with installation?
 We thought so, but first consider that ASL3 is very new.
 You'll probably want to install on removable media or on a non-production system.
-For those who have used ASL2 (or other/earlier versions of ASL) you to be aware of a few important details:
+For those who have used ASL2 or other versions of AllStar you should be aware of a few important details:

 - At the risk of repeating ourselves, ASL3 now runs on Asterisk 20!
 We are no longer stuck in the past.
 We're so proud!!!
 - There is no update or migration path from ASL2 to ASL3